aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

     console.log((new Y()).method()); // => undefined
     ```

-    With the new proposal, you can define it and public one in a more convenient way:
+    With the new proposal, you can define it and a public one in a more convenient way:

     ```js
     class X {